 Are you thinking of doing a no-spend day or no-spend week to help you save you money?
 I don’t recommend them because they don’t work.
 You need to change your habits to make the long-lasting change you need.

 We like to think that making big, bold moves will help us.
 We like to imagine ourselves doing a complete overhaul of our lives within days.
 TODAY I will change.
 TODAY I will become the person I want to be.
 I will become more organized.
 I will be more on top of my finances.
 I will be more mindful.
 I will become a better person etc. We want to be all those things, and we WANT IT NOW!
 We usually feel like this after a particularly motivating experience.
 A motivating experience can either be something positive or negative that convinces us that we must change our behavior.

-The problem with motivational experiences is that they give us a temporary “high”.
-We get all gung-ho to change and improve but then the high wears off, we face an obstacle, we fail at what we are doing and we give up.
+The problem with motivational experiences is that they give us a temporary “high.”
+We get all gung-ho to change and improve, but then the high wears off, we face an obstacle, fail at what we are doing, and give up.

-Motivation is like a shower that only works sometimes, when we least expect it and sometimes the water is cold and sometimes the water doesn’t come at all- even if we are standing and screaming at the shower head.
-So the metaphor doesn’t totally track but the point is that motivation wear off and then you are left with what exactly?
-The high is gone, the purpose is gone-we are only left with the actions that we have taken so far.
+Motivation is like a shower that only works sometimes when we least expect it, and sometimes the water is cold, and sometimes the water doesn’t come at all- even if we are standing and screaming at the showerhead.
+So the metaphor doesn’t totally track, but the point is that motivation wears off, and then you are left with what exactly?
+The high is gone; the purpose is gone-we are only left with the actions that we have taken so far.

 What is a No-Spend Day?

-No-spend days or spending fasts are times when you make a promise to yourself not to spend money on certain days or certain periods of time.
+No-spend days or spending fasts or cash diets are times when you make a promise to yourself not to spend money on certain days or certain periods of time.

-There are some people who find these to be very effective.
+Some people find these to be very effective.

 Case in Point: